SandeepAswathnarayana/Udacity-SCND-Programming-a-Real-Self-Driving-Car/README.md

 ## Our Approach

-**Given below are some of my initiatives and responsibilities as a Team Lead:**
+**Given below are some of my initiatives and responsibilities as the Team Lead:**
 - **Approach:** I spearheaded a team of 4 (collaborating w/ Arun Sagar, Malith P. Ranaweera, and Shuang Li), each coming from a diverse background and experience, in programming a real self-driving car.
 We worked remotely over a span of close to 3 weeks while still managing our concrete schedules in different time zones.
 By collectively deciding and giving each one of us a role with reponsibilities, we made sure we met our deadlines by splitting up our tasks into milestones.
 We ensured every team member chipped in when a fellow peer had a hard time getting a way around their tasks, be it technical issues, code compiling, running tests, implementing modules, pair programming, model architecture and training, system integration, documentation.
 - **Tools & Methodology:** We predominantly used Slack for communication, project status, iteration updates, and group discussions.
 It goes without saying that Git Version Control proved to be a seamless transition from our local virtual machines and work spaces for implementing and incorporating each of our code.
 - **Key Takeaways:** The challenges of working on deploying a model into production.
 Needless to mention, we faced several bottlenecks and technical challenges throughout the course of time to have a working prototype and a successful simulation run.